mpcox/IMgc/README.md

 INSTALLATION

-*IMgc* requires a standard working Perl installation and has been confirmed to work with Perl versions up to 5.18.2.
+*IMgc* requires a standard working Perl installation and has been confirmed to run with Perl versions up to 5.18.2.

 USAGE